 The reality is much more complex, and many other factors need to be taken into account: a company's governance, sector, and specific circumstances, for example.
 Before selecting a family business to invest in, you should perform further analyses and meet with its management team; it's also worth considering where the economy is in the business and market cycle.

 That's why it may be preferable to call on professional asset managers with the expertise to carefully study and assess family businesses - a market segment that can make for a promising addition to your portfolio.

-1The term "skin in the game" refers to a situation in which the managers of a company use their own money to invest in their business.
+The term "skin in the game" refers to a situation in which the managers of a company use their own money to invest in their business read about our Carmignac Portfolio Family Governed fund

-Sources: Carmignac, Carmignac Family 500 database, October 2022
+Sources : Carmignac, Carmignac Family 500 database, October 2022